Twitter

 Great shopping

-If you’re a bit of a shopaholic, you’ll be right at home in Barbados, which is home to a number of great shops, whether it be clothes, interior decorations or just some locally sourced food that you’re after!
+The island is home to a number of great shops, whether you’re looking for clothes, interior decorations or just some great locally sourced food!

-The Limegrove Lifestyle Centre in Holetown is home to big brands such as Michael Kors, Burberry, Armani and Louis Vuitton.
+The Limegrove Lifestyle Centre in Holetown is home to big brands, such as Michael Kors, Burberry, Armani and Louis Vuitton.

-On a smaller scale, you can also enjoy local farmer’s markets in the various towns around the island, such as the Cheapside Market in Bridgetown.
+On a smaller scale, you can also enjoy local farmers’ markets in the various towns around the island, such as the Cheapside Market in Bridgetown.

 Stable economy